esnet/grafana-esnet-networkmap-panel/docs/development.md

 Project setup:

-Pre-requisites: Both Node 14.21.3 (LTS Fermium) and Yarn must be installed.
+Pre-requisites: Both Node 18.19.1 (LTS Hydrogen) and Yarn 1.22.0 or higher must be installed.
 Later builds may not build or your mileage may vary.

 2. Install required dependencies via Yarn, as normal: